TREX-CoE/qmckl_gpu/README.md

 make install
 ```

-The only other requirement for **building** the library is a compiler toolchain that supports OpenMP or OpenACC offloading for your chosen target(s).
-Linking with QMCkl to build QMCkl GPU is not needed (but it is when building an executable that uses QMCkl GPU).
+The only other requirement for the library is a compiler toolchain that supports OpenMP or OpenACC offloading for your chosen target(s).
+The library is now completely standalone, and it can be linked without QMCkl CPU.

 You can also check that offloading works on your system with the `make check` command.